the-events-calendar/event-tickets/readme.txt

 = [5.5.0] 2022-0X-XX =

-* Version - Event Tickets 5.5.0 is only compatible with The Events Calendar 6.0.0 and higher
+* Version - Event Tickets 5.5.0 is only compatible with The Events Calendar 6.0.0 and higher.
-* Version - Event Tickets 5.5.0 is only compatible with Event Tickets Plus 5.6.0 and higher
+* Version - Event Tickets 5.5.0 is only compatible with Event Tickets Plus 5.6.0 and higher.
 * Enhancement - Adds a compatibility layer to work with the new Recurrence Backend Engine in TEC/ECP.
 * Language - 4 new strings added, 49 updated, 0 fuzzied, and 3 obsoleted